quil-lang/qvm/README.md

 in `doc/lisp-setup.md` for details.

 Before building, you must ensure that all dependencies are downloaded from the internet.
-To do this, follow the instructions to run `qvm` interactively, but do the following step additionally:
+To do this, just type the command

 ```
-(load "qvm-app.asd")
-(ql:quickload :qvm-app)
+make deps
 ```

 This only needs to be done once (any time new third-party dependencies